Valuation is Neither an Art Nor a Science—It's a Craft

 Students complete three multiple choice quizzes, a final valuation project, and a multiple choice final exam.
 Successful completion of the course results in an NYU Stern Certificate in Advanced Valuation.
 Students receive both a digital certificate and badge.

-The course outline for the Fall 2017 course offering provides further information on the schedule.
+The course outline for the Spring 2018 course offering provides further information on the schedule.

 About Aswath Damodaran